No one likes to go to the dentist. Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

 Smile Direct is pretty average; most people can expect their treatment to last for six months.
 If speed is your top priority, then Byte is the fastest option.
-Most treatments last three to four months with Byte.
+Most treatments last just 4 months with Byte.

 Does Smile Direct have a refund policy?

 Smile Direct has a refund policy that’s a bit more flexible than some of their competitors.
 There are two key refunds with Smile Direct.
 For one, you’ll get a refund on the impression kit if you are not a candidate for treatment.

 In addition, Smile Direct has a 30-day refund policy.
 If, at any point during the first 30 days or your treatment, you change your mind, Smile Direct will give you a full refund.
 After 30 days, you cannot get any refunds.
 But if you are not satisfied once your treatment ends, you can request a reevaluation to make it right.

 What happens if I mess up my impressions?

 If you choose to use the impression system and take your own images at home, you’re not alone.
 It’s a very convenient option, especially if you don’t live near a SmileShop.
 But it’s possible to mess them up.
 If you do, don’t panic.
 Contact customer support, and they’ll get a new kit sent your way.

 Smile Direct doesn’t have any hard upsells during their order process.
 They do have a soft one by including a free set of their whitening treatment, but that’s it.
 And since there’s no commitment to buy the whitening treatments after you run out, it’s not really a true upsell.

 Is there an age requirement for using Smile Direct?